Kuan-Liu-Lab/causens/README.md

 ## Overview

-causens is an R package that will allow to truly infer on causal relationships.
+causens is an R package that will allow to perform various sensitivity analysis methods within the context of causal inference.

 ## Installation